pranayakhadgi/pranayakhadgi/README.md

 ## About Me

 I'm a CS junior at Truman State University.
-I love learning.
+I love it!

 **Quick Stats:**
 -  **GPA:** 3.77/4.0